envsh/fedimui-tauri-rs-go/README.md

   tauri
     tauri

-$ cargo create-tauri-app -- --beta
+$ cargo create-tauri-app projname --beta
 ✔ Choose which language to use for your frontend · TypeScript / JavaScript - (pnpm, yarn, npm, bun) ✔ Choose your package manager · npm
 ✔ Choose your UI template · Vue - (https://vuejs.org/)